15 Sources

 Copy Link

-Applied Digital Corporation (NASDAQ: APLD) has made a significant leap into the burgeoning artificial intelligence (AI) infrastructure market by signing a landmark deal with CoreWeave, an Nvidia-backed specialized cloud services provider.
-The agreement, which spans 15 years, is expected to generate approximately $7 billion in revenue for Applied Digital over the lease period 1.
+Applied Digital Corporation (NASDAQ: APLD) has made a significant leap in the artificial intelligence (AI) infrastructure market by signing two 15-year lease agreements with CoreWeave, an Nvidia-backed specialized cloud services provider.
+This deal, valued at approximately $7 billion over the lease period, has catapulted Applied Digital into the spotlight of the AI industry 12.

 Source: Benzinga

-This surge in stock price was accompanied by exceptionally high trading volume, with over 127.7 million shares exchanged β more than four times the average daily volume 4.
+This surge in stock price was accompanied by exceptionally high trading volume, with over 127.7 million shares exchanged – more than four times the average daily volume 5.
+The market's enthusiastic response reflects investor confidence in Applied Digital's strategic direction and its potential for substantial revenue growth.

 Summarized by